-Document Number: TD2021NA Version Number: 1.0 Written by: WADA Science / NA Working Group Approved by: WADA Executive Committee Reviewed by: WADA Laboratory Expert Group Date: 21 December 2020 Effective Date: 1 April 2021
+Document Number: TD2021NA Version Number: 2.0 Written by: WADA Science / NA Working Group Approved by: WADA Executive Committee Reviewed by: WADA Laboratory Expert Group Date: 20 May 2021 Effective Date: 1 June 2021

-HARMONIZATION OF ANALYSIS AND REPORTING OF 19-NORSTEROIDS RELATED TO NANDROLONE detection the Use The of of nandrolone (19-nortestosterone) and other 19-norsteroids (e.g. 19-norandrostenedione, 19-norandrostenediol) is based primarily upon the identification of the main urinary Metabolite, 19-norandrosterone (19-NA).
+HARMONIZATION OF ANALYSIS AND REPORTING OF 19-NORSTEROIDS RELATED TO NANDROLONE detection of the Use of nandrolone The (19-nortestosterone) and other 19-norsteroids (e.g. 19-norandrostenedione, 19-norandrostenediol) is based primarily upon the identification of the main urinary Metabolite, 19-norandrosterone (19-NA).
 More than one Metabolite of administered 19-norsteroids may be detected in urine Samples and reported [e.g. 19-noretiocholanolone (19-NE)]; however, the identification of 19-NA, including the demonstration, when required, that the 19-NA is not of endogenous origin, is sufficient to report an Adverse Analytical Finding (AAF).